BoardBreeze® — Minutes in Minutes®

 • Trade secrets and proprietary information for certain public agencies

 Minutes from these sessions are generally confidential and not subject to public disclosure.
 However, and this is important, most states still require that you keep minutes of executive sessions.
 You cannot skip the record-keeping because the session was closed.
+For a full breakdown of what confidentiality means for each category, see our companion guide on whether board meeting minutes are confidential, and for the specific rules on approving closed-session minutes, see approval of executive session minutes.

 What you do need to make public, even for closed sessions, is typically: